-Risk factors
+Risk Factors

 A number of factors (risk factors) affect Prudential's operating results and financial condition and, accordingly, the trading price of its shares.
 The risk factors mentioned below should not be regarded as a complete and comprehensive statement of all potential risks and uncertainties.
-The information given is as of the date of this document, is not updated, and any forward looking statements are made subject to the reservations specified under 'Forward-looking statements' at the end of this document.
+The information given is as of the date of this document, is not updated, and any forward-looking statements are made subject to the reservations specified below under 'Forward-Looking Statements'.

-Prudential's approaches to managing risks are explained in the 'Business review' section under 'Risk and capital management'.
+Prudential's approaches to managing risks are explained in the 'Business Review' section under 'Risk and Capital Management'.